saintify200/milestone1-project-ci/README.md

    will occupy 2/3 of the screen width for iPad and desktop and full width for smartphone.

+Navigation bars will have hovering effect when the mouse hovers over the navigation bars
+The image logo, when clicked on will always return the site to thehome page

 #### Section

+#### Footer

+The section field of the footer, at the bottom of the page will have the contact details, social media accounts and CV download button.
+The footer will contain:

+* Address
+* Email
+* Phone Number
+* Facebook
+* Twitter
+* Instagram
+* LinkedIn
+* CV download Button and Icon

+The Header and Footer elements will be consistent accross the entire pagesof the site

 ### Features left to implement